Hmm… Does Sugar Make Kids Hyper?

 So what gives?
 Why do we inherently associate sugar with hyperactivity?

-Well for one, a lot of times sugar accompanies caffeine in many beverages which does induce hyperactivity; ours brains inherently link the two.
+Well for one, a lot of times sugar accompanies caffeine in many beverages which do induce hyperactivity; ours brains inherently link the two.

 Another possible link between hyperactivity and sugar could be that most of the time when these sugary substances are consumed it is during times of increased physical activity excitement that cause the children to be hyper.